theSavanaDev/webdevpro-project/README.md

 This project is licensed under the MIT License.

-Thank you for being a part of The [XXXXX] website project... 🚀✨
+Thank you for being a part of The WebDevPro project... 🚀✨